Linear-Stapled Gastrointestinal Anastomosis

 STEP 2

-After resecting the affected intestine, milk the intestinal contents orally and aborally to the Doyen forceps (A).
-Place a second pair of Doyen forceps approximately 10 cm orally and aborally to the first set of Doyen forceps (B).
-This technique is employed to minimize contamination when using the stapling devices for anastomosis, as the initially placed pair of forceps will be removed on staple application.
+Once the affected bowel is resected, manually shift the intestinal content orally and aborally past the Doyen forceps.
+Insert a second pair of Doyen forceps approximately 10 cm from the first set to minimize contamination while using stapling devices during anastomosis.

 STEP 3